richard-do/GraphQL/README.md

 Individual students can be placed with POST, list of students with PUT, and query with GET mappings.

 See https://graphql.org/ to understand the structure of the queries.

+School project where we were given freedom to pick anything that can be utilized with Spring Boot and create an application using it.